});

 Privileged Access Management (PAM)

-Behavioral Analytics and Anomaly Detection
+Behavioural Analytics and Anomaly Detection

-• Logins from unfamiliar locations or devices
+• Logins from unusual locations or devices

 • Repeated failed login attempts